 I love this one from Bagsmart!

 There are a few companies that offer chartered boat trips from Key West to Cuba, and they typically depart from the Key West marina.

-The trip over takes a few hours, and it’s a convenient and fun way to get to Cuba for a day trip even though quite a bit of the day is spent on the boat!
+The trip over takes a few hours, and it’s a convenient and fun way to get to Cuba for a day trip, even though quite a bit of the day is spent on the boat!

 Also read: Amazing Havana Rooftop Bars & Restaurants!

-This is a lot cheaper than chartering a private jet, and the flight time is around 1 hour.
+This is a lot cheaper than chartering a private jet, and it is around a 50-minute flight.